Welcome

 These privileges also applies to all other nationals who do not require visas for visits not exceeding 90 days.

-For any stay exceeding the time limits above or funded through employment, British citizens may apply to the local immigration office (“Ausländerbehörde”) for their residence permit after arrival in Germany and without having obtained a visa prior to travelling to Germany.
+For any stay exceeding the time limits above or funded through employment, British citizens may apply to the local immigration office (Ausländerbehörde) for their residence permit after arrival in Germany and without having obtained a visa prior to travelling to Germany.
 Please note that any application for a residence permit needs to be filed within the first 90 days of your stay in Germany.
 We strongly recommend contacting the local immigration office as soon as possible after your arrival in Germany in order to secure a timely appointment.
 The visa-free privilege is also extended to citizens of Australia, Canada, Israel, Japan, Korea (Republic), New Zealand and the United States of America.
-It is important to note that you may only take up employment once you have been issued a residence permit explicitly authorising such employment.

 All other nationalities require a visa prior to travelling to Germany.